 Do unsaved people know God's law?
-Is it fair to judge Gentiles based on a law they did not recieve like the Jews?
-Dr. Martyn Lloyd-Jones shows how Paul anticipates that question and shows the universal guilt of all men for disobeying God's commandments.
-He explains that all of human kind have a type of law in their hearts, it is the conscience, and even so, all men can be judged according to their moral consciousness.
-A conscience is an individual’s sense of right and wrong, mostly telling us when something is wrong and condemning us for doing wrong things.
-Dr. Martyn Lloyd-Jones explains that even though Paul is answering potential questions on salvation, he is not explicitly talking about salvation in this passage; Paul is talking about those who are under wrath and condemnation.
-Paul is also very explicit that no one can be justified by living up to the law or by living up to the conscience of their heart because no man can ever live up to either standard.
+Is it fair to judge Gentiles based on a law the Jews received but they did not?
+Dr. Martyn Lloyd-Jones explains how Paul anticipates that question and shows the universal guilt of all men for disobeying God's commandments.
+He explains that God has “written the law in their hearts” ¬– the conscience – and even so, all people can be judged according to their moral consciousness.
+The conscience is an individual’s sense of right and wrong, mostly telling us when something is wrong and condemning us for doing wrong things.
+Dr. Lloyd-Jones explains that even though Paul is answering potential questions on salvation, he is not explicitly talking about salvation in this passage.
+He is, however, talking about those who are under wrath and condemnation.
+Paul is also very explicit that no one can be justified by living up to the law or by living up to the conscience of their heart because no one can live up to either standard.

 Romans 2:13-15, New American Standard Bible (NASB)

 13for it is not the hearers of the Law who are righteous before God, but the doers of the Law who will be justified.
 14For when Gentiles who do not have the Law instinctively perform the requirements of the Law, these, though not having the Law, are a law to themselves, 15in that they show the work of the Law written in their hearts, their conscience testifying and their thoughts alternately accusing or else defending them,

 Romans 2:13-15, King James Version (KJV)